jma4/MSIS-2629-Individual-Project/Revised version.md

   ### Finding 2

+Then we move to figure 4 and 5, focusing on locations of the two datasets.
 Comparing figure 3 and Figure 4, it can be seen that there are 4 streets appeared in both graphics.
 Although it showes not very siginificant positive relations.
 We could still say that the more violations happen the more likely crashes could happen.

 (Figure 3, Top 10 violations by street)